Lewis & ClarkCollege of Arts & Sciences

 Performance Opportunities

 Performance Opportunities for student composers abound at Lewis & Clark College.
 In addition to regularly Composition Program Recitals, students have the opportunity to have their works performed on department colloquia.
 Students may also schedule sophomore, junior, and non-degree recitals.
 Our faculty ensemble directors are very receptive to considering the possibility of reading and performing works by student composers.
-The Lewis and Clark College Symphony Orchestra schedules reading sessions of works by all students enrolled in Orchestration.
+The Lewis & Clark College Symphony Orchestra schedules reading sessions of works by all students enrolled in Orchestration.

 New Music in the Portland area